 - As mentioned above, initial app management may take some time to get right.
 Missing core apps may cause problems and as such the setup will need to be tweaked and tested before deployment.

 As of Android 8.0, zero-touch has been introduced as a direct competitor to Apple’s DEP.
-Devices are purchased through authorised resellers, assigned to a zero-touch console and later, when the end-user first takes the device freshly out of the box, will be ready to enrol as a work-managed device straight away; using this method administrators can now finally send devices directly to end-users without the worry of devices not being provisioned due to the number of steps required in the above deployment scenarios.
+Devices are purchased through authorised resellers, assigned to a zero-touch console and later, when the end-user first takes the device freshly out of the box, will be ready to enrol as a fully managed device straight away; using this method administrators can now finally send devices directly to end-users without the worry of devices not being provisioned due to the number of steps required in the above deployment scenarios.
 More about zero touch can be read here.

 Hopefully the benefits of Android Enterprise have been adequately conveyed above.
 To summarise: